ThousandBirdsInc/chidori/README.md

 Feedback is greatly appreciated!
 Please add to our issue tracker.

 - Built from the ground up for constructing agents
-- Runtime written in Rust supporting Python and Node.js out of the box
+- Runtime written in Rust supporting Python and JavaScript
-- Build agents that actually work
 - Cache behaviors and resume from partially executed agents
 - Optimized for long-running AI workflows
 - Embedded code interpreter
-- Time travel debugging (with actual reversion)
+- Time travel debugging
+- Create and navigate tree-searching workflows

 I want to demonstrate a workflow where entirely arbitrary code can be used to build useful agents.
 Users should be able to leverage the entire surface areas of the langauges agents are defined within.
 My aspiration